 4 Totally Doable Household Eco Tips for Yogis

-Have you ever heard the slogan “Every Day is Earth Day,” and wondered what you can do about it?
-Today, the environmental movement at a personal level is more important than ever.
+Have you ever heard the slogan “Every Day is Earth Day,” and wondered how make your daily life more sustainable?
 You can do your part in your own household by making small changes that result in the use of less power, less water, less paper, and less harmful plastics.
-As yogis, you’ll often hear talk about how to take your yoga off the mat.
-Making simple everyday choices for the greater good is one huge way to step up.
+As yogis, we often talk about how to take your yoga off the mat.
+Making simple, everyday choices for the greater good is one huge way to step up.

 1. Put on a sweater

-Wait, how practical, how common-sensical, how awesome!
-How prophetic, how hygge!
-Although heating and air conditioning are necessary in many climates, acknowledge that (unless you live in LA) there are seasons.
-There are many ways to modify your habits so that you’re both comfortable and easier on the thermostat.
+Although heating and air conditioning are necessary in many climates, there are many ways to modify your habits so that you’re both comfortable and easier on the thermostat.
 In the colder months, snuggle under cosy blankets wearing fuzzy socks and sipping hot grog rather than cranking up the heat.
 Switch to lightweight bedclothes, fans, and bikinis in the summer.

 2. Cold wash and air dry your yoga togs